-Since our last product update in May, we added several new features to the SimScale Platform, including hyperelastic materials.
-You can find out more about this SimScale platform update below or test them directly yourself.
-We hope they will provide you with the simulation results you need and help you build great products!
+We have added several new features to the SimScale platform since our last product update in May, including hyperelastic materials.
+You can find out more about this SimScale platform updates below, or test them directly yourself.
+We hope they provide you with the simulation results you need to help you build great products!

-Hyperelastic materials behavior can now be simulated using one of the seven available material models, when running a solid mechanics analysis with the Finite Element Method.
+Hyperelastic materials behavior can now be simulated using one of the seven available material models for running a solid mechanics analysis with the finite element method.
 This significantly broadens the spectrum of applications that can be analyzed with SimScale.

 Advanced Fluid Properties

 Support for non-Newtonian fluid behavior has been added to enable the simulation of fluids with the shear rate viscosity changes.
-This sort of fluid behavior is relevant in many different industrial applications such as for example:
+This sort of fluid behavior is relevant in many different industrial applications, such as:

-The five new viscosity models allow to calibrate the fluid behavior for many different industrial applications.
+The five new viscosity models allow calibrating the fluid behavior for many different industrial applications.

 More FEA Boundary Conditions and Constraints

-Many users requested additional boundary condition types to be more flexible in the simulation setup of different load scenarios.
+Many users requested additional boundary condition types so they could be more flexible in the simulation setup of different load scenarios.
 Therefore, among others, a cyclic symmetry constraint is now available that greatly simplifies the simulation of applications with a rotational symmetry.

-A typical example application can be found in turbomachinery where rotational symmetry is found very often.
+A typical example application can be found in turbomachinery, where rotational symmetry is frequently found.
 The images show a stress analysis of a turbocharger fan.
-The analysis is only carried out on one segment of the fan such that only a fraction of the computing power and time is necessary which is especially helpful when dealing with a larger simulation project.
-The image below shows how the result can then be assembled to reflect the whole simulation result.
+The analysis is only carried out on one segment of the fan, which means that only a fraction of the computing power and time is necessary.
+This is especially helpful when dealing with a larger simulation project.
+The image below illustrates how the result can then be assembled to reflect the whole simulation result.

 Furthermore, a “fixed support” and a “rotating motion” boundary condition have been added to provide even more flexibility and capabilities during the simulation setup.
-These boundary condition types significantly simplify the start with FEA simulations on SimScale.
+These boundary condition types significantly simplify the early stages of FEA simulations on SimScale.

 New Post-Processing Options

-Especially for applications where the interaction across a contact between two parts is important, new result control items are available that allow a more detailed analysis of the contact region.
+When it comes to new applications where the interaction across a contact between two parts is particularly important, new result control items are available to facilitate a more detailed analysis of the contact region.

-The image above shows two parts being in contact where the simulation results in the contact region are visualized.
-The left visualization indicates whether the parts are sliding (2 – red), sticking (1 – green) or are not int contact (0 – blue).
+The image above shows two parts that are in contact and the simulation results in the contact region are visualized.
+The left visualization indicates whether the parts are sliding (2 – red), sticking (1 – green) or are not in contact (0 – blue).
 The right visualization indicates the contact pressure (blue being high, red being low pressure) within the contact region.

 Many Smaller Improvements

-Each week we are getting a lot of feature requests, suggestions and insights from our users that help us to work on improving the ease-of-use, robustness and capabilities of the SimScale platform.
+Each week we receive numerous feature requests, suggestions and insights from our users, which helps us to work on improving the ease-of-use, robustness, and capabilities of the SimScale platform.
 Therefore, apart from the features highlighted above, numerous smaller improvements have been implemented in the user interface, simulation setup logic, the viewer and the backend.
 Thanks again for all the valuable feedback!
 We would love to hear more from you to steer the future development of SimScale.
 Happy Simulating!